-Paris remains on flood alert as River Seine rises
+Paris remains on flood alert as Seine rises

 "Two floodings of the Seine river in less than two years -- we have to change, we have to change the way we build this city," Brossel said.
 "We have to understand that climatic change is not a word, it's a reality."

+Upstream of Paris, water levels in the Marne -- the river that joins the Seine as it enters the city -- continue slowly to creep higher, Paris police said.
+Downstream of the French capital, the Seine continues to rise, and levels are higher than in 2016.

+Altogether, the rising water levels have affected 240 municipalities, and 1,000 people have been evacuated from their homes, police said.
+Patients have also been moved from two hospitals.

-South of the capital, the Seine has been more punishing in the suburb of Conde-Sainte-Libiaire, where residents were evacuated as roads turned into rivers and homes were left almost submerged.
+The town of Condé-Sainte-Libiaire is among those affected, with roads turned into rivers and homes left almost submerged.